Scientology (Lewis book): Reception

 Protestant theologian and history of religion scholar Marco Frenschkowski, writing in Alternative Spirituality and Religion Review, praised the book, describing it as "the most important collection of articles on Scientology published so far – in any language".
 Frenschkowski singled out Lewis's introduction and Melton's chapter for praise, describing the latter as finding "a fine balance between critical observations and giving due weight to the point of view of devoted Scientologists [...]
 This does not mean defending Scientology: it means taking both members and critics seriously."
 Frenschkowski argued that the diverse array of writers overcame biases typical of cultic studies, while W. Michael Ashcraft, writing for Nova Religio, praised the book for its variety of topics and its scope, writing that the book "eliminate[s] many topics from the list of topics desperately in need of further study".
 Ashcraft described Shupe's chapter as insightful, and said he thought Grünschloß and Willms' essays were the most "profound" in the book.
 Shriver said the book covered all important aspects of Scientology, and praised it as an "excellent descriptive overview".

 The book's citing of Wikipedia in two chapters was criticized by Manca as an example of what she perceived as the book's poor research practices, and questioned the book's publisher for allowing this.
-Frenschkowski argued that Rothstein's chapter on Xenu was right to praise "the anonymous Wikipedia article on the subject", a fact that was reflective of "the deeply unsatisfying state of affairs" that to date there had been not a single peer-reviewed journal article covering the topic.
+Frenschkowski argued that Rothstein's chapter on the Xenu myth was right to praise "the anonymous Wikipedia article on the subject", a fact that was reflective of "the deeply unsatisfying state of affairs" that to date there had been not a single peer-reviewed journal article covering the topic.
 He further praised Rothstein's chapter as an "important study", stating that it was a good starting point for future research on the topic; however, he wished Rothstein had contextualized the myth more with Hubbard's other space opera writings, and the science fiction field in general.
 Ashcraft also praised Rothstein's chapter, which he viewed as being about "the myth surrounding the myth", and "illuminating" in its reading of how the Xenu story was utilized in debates on Scientology.
 The Private Eye review concluded by criticizing Oxford University Press for publishing the book: "What is utterly mystifying is why one of the oldest and most respected publishing houses in the world chooses to give its imprimatur to this tendentious drivel."
 When questioned by Private Eye, a spokesman for Oxford University Press responded, "Certainly this book was peer-reviewed."
 Private Eye joked that the peer reviewers of the book may have been controversial figures Lord Archer and Lord Black.

 "... although this book brings needed academic attention to Scientology, its shortfalls are substantial enough to render it as an unreliable source of information about the organization."